monotty/fonts/README.md

-# Monospaced Fonts for CTL Scripts (Devanagari, Arabic, etc.)
+# Monospaced Fonts for CTL Scripts (e.g. Devanagari)

 __Monotty__ is shortening for for two words: Monospaced and TTY (Teletype, Terminal).